 To build the Everlast User Guide from rootmap_everlast.ditamap, we would simply reference keymap_everlast.ditamap instead of keymap_maxview.ditamap.
 Any reference to k_kw_product-name would resolve to “Everlast Mirror”.

 DITA editors make it relatively easy to insert references to keys by listing all the key definitions referenced in key maps referenced from the root map of a publication.
-Click the key name and the editor inserts the key reference in the topic that you are authoring.
+Click the key name and the editor inserts the key reference in the topic you are authoring.

 Key-based variables allow you to control which key definition libraries are needed for which publications.
 The same variable name can resolve to many different values depending on which key map you reference from a publication root map.
-Over time, you can move variable definitions to different key maps and they will resolve as long as the new key map is referenced from a root map.
+Over time, you can move variable definitions to different key maps, and they will resolve as long as the new key map is referenced from a root map.
 This allows writing teams to manage the definition of variables over time without ever needing to update references in topics to those variables.
 It scales nicely.

 Acknowledgements